dankinder/qpipe/README.md

 ## API

-### Using Emitters
+### Using Pipes

-Constructing any emitter builds a pipeline.
+Constructing any qpipe builds a pipeline.
 Use `into` to attach multiple components together.

 ```python